ashmew2/craft-kubernetes-workshop/labs/managing-application-configurations-and-secrets.md

 #### Test the HTTPS endpoint

 Forward local port 10443 to 443 of the `secure-monolith` Pod:
+Optional: Use & so that the port-forward command does not block.

 ```
 kubectl port-forward secure-monolith 10443:443